IwM341/Distrib/README.txt

   -> matrix_mult_elastic_mult : evolution of elastic DM

-  -> conversions : convert histogramm (grid + values) to density function
+  -> conversions : convert histogramm (grid + values) to density function all parametrs in executables are listed in form: -[parametr_name] [parametr_value] or -[parametr_name]=[parametr_value] or use config file in json format, writing -config [path/to/config/file], in that case all filename pathes would be relative to config file.

 form factors:
   -> in folder factors the file factors.hpp contain typedefs for using form factors: